VC00976070/Zoom-Installation-guide/guide.md

 Before installation, ensure the following:
 - You have access to a reliable internet connection
-- You have administrator rights on your device
 - You must have active subscription
 - Your operating system is compatible (see next section)
 <div style="page-break-after: always;"></div>